sphinx-doc/sphinx/Doc-26/library/tempfile.rst

    If *prefix* is specified, the file name will begin with that prefix; otherwise, a default prefix is used.

    If *dir* is specified, the file will be created in that directory; otherwise, a default directory is used.
-The default directory is chosen from a platform- dependent list, but the user of the application can control the directory location by setting the *TMPDIR*, *TEMP* or *TMP* environment variables.
+The default directory is chosen from a platform-dependent list, but the user of the application can control the directory location by setting the *TMPDIR*, *TEMP* or *TMP* environment variables.
 There is thus no guarantee that the generated filename will have any nice properties, such as not requiring quoting when passed to external commands via ``os.popen()``.

    If *text* is specified, it indicates whether to open the file in binary mode (the default) or text mode.
 On some platforms, this makes no difference.